HITK-TECH-Community/Community-Website/CONTRIBUTING.md

 ## Step 3 : Work on the issue assigned  📕
 - Work on the issue(s) assigned to you.
 - Add all the files/folders needed.
-- After you've made changes or made your contribution to the project add changes to the branch you've just created by:
+- After you've made changes or made your contribution to the project add changes to the branch you've just created by using terminal:
 ```
 # To add all new files to branch Branch_Name
 $ git add .